 While it is not a fun task to dispose of the faeces in your yard, it eliminates that risky attraction.

 While pets are an integral part of life for many humans, they can attract pests.
-Simply having pets at home can be a draw to pests.
+However, the benefits of pets apart from their companionship is that some will deter pests from entering the home.
+Nonetheless, simply having pets at home can be a draw to pests.
 However, no need to despair.

 And there is certainly no need to get rid of your pets!
 Become a responsible pet owner and use the many different ways to prevent your pets from attracting pests like raccoons and rats onto your property and into your house.